Cost Of Living For a Student in Belgrade 2025

 Difficulty in Budgeting and Financial Planning

-We wanted to understand whether students of Serbia have problems or difficulties in managing their expenditures and savings so we asked people one simple question: do you struggle with your personal finances?
+We wanted to understand whether students of have problems or difficulties in managing their expenditures and savings so we asked people one simple question: do you struggle with your personal finances?
 40% of the participants reported that they indeed struggle in creating budgets and in organizing their finances while 60% said that they have everything under control.

 Struggles with finance40%